Hugo Magnetti

-Hugo Magnetti (born 30 May 1998) is a French professional footballer who plays as a midfielder for French club Stade Brestois 29 in the Ligue 1.
+Hugo Magnetti (born 30 May 1998) is a French professional footballer who plays as a midfielder for Ligue 1 club Brest.

 Career

 Born in Marseille, Magnetti spent his youth career with various local clubs in his hometown before moving to SC Bastia in Corsica at 16.
 On 31 May 2018, he joined Stade Brestois 29 in the French Ligue 2.
 He made his professional debut with Brest in a 1–0 Ligue 2 loss to FC Metz on 30 July 2018.

+On 19 September 2024, during an Champions League against Sturm Graz, he scored Brest’s first ever European goal, for its debut in an UEFA club competition.

+Personal life

+Born in France, Magnetti is of Italian descent.